This guide was prepared for Dr. Durvasula's course on marketing research methods. The guide provides sources for secondary research only.

 These reports are pulled from large aggregator databases (ABI-Inform Trade & Industry, Business Source Premier, and Business Insights Essentials).
 The interfaces of these large databases allow me to create these individual links, which is not possible in other interfaces.

 The After Market Research module in Refinitiv Workspace is a collection of research reports written by investment analysts from many different research companies.
-Some of the 'big names' are: Deutsche Bank, JP Morgan, William Blair, AE Edwards, CitiBank, Credit Suisse, and many more.
+Some of the 'big names' are: Deutsche Bank, JP Morgan, William Blair, AE Edwards, CitiBank, Credit Suisse, and many more; these contributor companies can and do change over time.
 It also includes reports from market research companies (non-broker research companies) such as MarketLine.

 For each 24-hour period, you are allowed to download a maximum of 150 pages of AMR content.
 Below is more discussion about how to avoid downloading extraneous pages.